Mixed Hodge structures and formality of symmetric monoidal functors: Formality of the singular chains functor

 Here is our main theorem.

 \begin{theo} Let $\alpha$ be a non-zero rational number.
-The singular chains functor is formal as a lax symmetric monoidal functor when restricted to schemes whose weight filtration in cohomology is $\alpha$-pure. \end{theo}
+The singular chains functor is formal as a lax symmetric monoidal functor when restricted to varieties whose weight filtration in cohomology is $\alpha$-pure. \end{theo}